France hit by second day of rail chaos as strike bites

 “It is important that the government says how, when and under what conditions the SNCF’s debt will be taken over,” Jean-Baptiste Djebarri, parliamentary rapporteur on SNCF reform, told Europe 1 radio.

-Writing by Richard Lough; editing by David Stamp
+Additional reporting by Leigh Thomas; Writing by Richard Lough; Editing by David Stamp and Alison Williams